maecapozzi/blog/content/newsletter/newsletter/50/index.md

 **Encore Mobile** is used with mobile tech.
 These components are generic and reusable by many different teams.

-For a lot of companies, architecture this complex might be overkill.But when it comes to massive companies with later stage design systems, a new need has arisen.
+For a lot of companies, architecture this complex might be overkill.
+But when it comes to massive companies with later stage design systems, a new need has arisen.

 Companies like Spotify have codebases that are "tailored for specific products or audiences", that need product-specific complex components built on top of Encore Web or Encore Mobile.